LorenzoStigliano/thesis-imperial/src/scripts/readme.txt

 3. Run the Scripts

-To run the script simply: source /path/to/script
+To run the script simply:
+1. Navigate to script directory: cd /src/script
+2. Execute the script
+    source SCRIPT_NAME.sh
 Note: run the scripts in order: setup_run_A, setup_run_B and setup_run_C, since they depend each other

 4. Output: